-Two HIST courses numbered 300 or above
+Two HIST courses numbered 300 or above HIST 401 Historiography and Research Methods of History (3)

 English

 ENGL 101 English Composition (3) Study and development of skills in planning, writing, and revising the expository essay, with attention given to developing a thesis, providing adequate support, and developing paragraphs with clear introductions and conclusions.
 This course should be taken in the first year.